wasabi-peanut/5e-Combat-Manager/README.md

 **The spreadsheet is well-annotated with notes.
 Feel free to ask any questions here.**

 ## What features are currently planned?
- * Player tracker within map, with movement speed calculation
+ * Player tracker within map, with movement speed and distance calculation
  * Character sheet generator
  * More functional broadcast sheet, with FoW maps.